molily/molily.de/_posts/2020-11-21-testing-angular.md

 }
 ```

+<aside class="margin-note">Read value</aside>

-To access the host element, we use the `ElementRef` dependency. `ElementRef` is a wrapper around the host element’s DOM node. `this.elementRef.nativeElement` yields the DOM node, and `this.elementRef.nativeElement.valueAsNumber` the actual value.
+To access the host element, we use the `ElementRef` dependency. `ElementRef` is a wrapper around the host element’s DOM node. `this.elementRef.nativeElement` yields the `input` element’s DOM node. `valueAsNumber` contains the input value as a number.

+<aside class="margin-note">Toggle class</aside>

 Last but not least, the `overThreshold` property is bound to a class of the same name using `HostBinding`.
 This is how the class is toggled.